 Archive A Season

 To archive a season select the desired season from the drop down.
-Select to edit the season and scroll to the bottom of the pop-up.
-Here you will have the option to Archive the season.
+Select to Edit the season and scroll to the bottom of the pop-up.
+Here you will have the option to Archive Season.

 Archiving this season will remove the season from all dropdowns and filters.
 Programs belonging to this season will no longer appear in the program manager.
 You will no longer be able to add programs and products to this season, but all existing data will remain.
 Reporting will still include this season.

 - Check each season you wish to restore